Gemini

 The interface is tidy and legible, with clear buttons and sensible menus.
 Portfolio views, order placement, and settings are organized and responsive.

-Desktop performance is snappy, and the responsive layout holds up on tablets and mobile browsers.
+Desktop performance is fast, and the responsive layout holds up on tablets and mobile browsers.
 Touch targets feel appropriately sized, and scrolling is smooth.
-Some may consider the default interface sparse, but many appreciate the minimalism.
+Some may find the default interface a bit minimal, but others prefer the simplicity.

 Mobile App Review